marcfielding1/shell-test/README.md

 # Genernal architecture notes.

 Lambda based API.

-Voyage storage in MySQL or Dynamo
+Voyage storage in MySQL or Dynamo - possible preference to MySQL as it'll allow better sorting during a query(maybe)

 Port, captain and vessel name validation done in static arrays held in config, would obviously be moved out to tables for production usage.

 Dev and offline available via sls offline but pointing at Dev aws infrastructure configured for env vars.